seeburger-ag/aries-rsa/provider/fastbin/Readme.md

 as the return value of the remote method.
 The client will receive a proxy of that type that will be resolved async as soon as the server finished computation.

+## Streaming Data

+When large amount of data (e.g. files) need to be transfered remotely it is not advisable to use large byte arrays as this will allocate a lot of memory.
+Instead the fastbin transport allows to use `InputStream` and `OutputStream` as parameter or return value.
+When a remote method contains such a parameter, the stream is replaced with a proxy implementation that pipes data remotely from/to the original stream.

 ## Endpoint Configuration

 service.exported.configs: aries.fastbin